AdaCore/ada-spark-rfcs/rfc-local-vars-without-block.md

 extends from the beginning of its declaration to the end of the associated sequence_of_statements (or handled_sequence_of_statements in the accept_statement case).

+On the other hand, the scope of an entity declared by a basic_declarative_item that is in the place of a statement extends to the end of the associated sequence_of_statements, but does *not* include the handler part of a handled_sequence_of_statements.
+From a legality point of view, a goto statement may not go to a label that is within the scope of such a variable, if the goto statement itself is not also within the scope of the varaible.

 From a dynamic semantics point of view, providing a local_declarative_part is entirely equivalent to introducing a declare block as the only statement in the original (handled_)sequence_of_statements, with a corresponding declarative_part and (handled_)sequence_of_statements.

+Similarly, declarations that are in the place of a statement are equivalent to transforming the remainder of the sequence_of_statements starting at the basic_declarative_item into a declare block, with the declarative_item and any declarative_items that follow it immediately as the declarative_part, and the remainder of the sequence_of_statements (not including the handler, if any) as the sequence_of_statements of the declare block.
+The handler, if any, remains part of the enclosing construct in this case.

 Rationale and alternatives
 ==========================